apache/druid/docs/data-management/automatic-compaction.md

 #### Add a task lock type to your ingestion job

 Next, you need to configure the task lock type for your ingestion job.
 For streaming jobs, the context parameter goes in your supervisor spec.
 For legacy JSON-based batch ingestion, the context parameter goes in your ingestion spec.
-You can provide the context parameter through the API like any other parameter for a streaming ingestion or JSON-based batch ingestion.
+You can provide the context parameter through the API like any other parameter for a streaming ingestion or JSON-based batch ingestion or UI.

 ##### Add the task lock type through the API